This post may contain affiliate links. For more information, please read the full disclosure policy here.

 When to visit Sanur?

-The best time to visit Sanur is during the dry season – April to October.
-June to August is when you’ll find the least amount of humidity and rainfall and this is when I visited.
+The best time to visit Sanur is during the dry season, from April to October.
+June to August is when you’ll find the least amount of humidity and rainfall, and this is when I visited.

 Where to stay in Sanur

-I have an entire Sanur accommodation guide that features the best Sanur hotels and homestays.
+I have an entire Sanur accommodation guide featuring the best Sanur hotels and homestays.
 But here are my top recommendations:

 - Budget: You can rent a room at Ari Putri for under $50 AUD per night, which includes a buffet breakfast.
 There are also two onsite pools and room service.

 - Mid-range: I really liked my time at Sari Villa Sanur Beach.
-It’s a short walk from both the main street and beach, has a pool and I loved that my room had a spacious private courtyard.
+It has a pool and is a short walk from the main street and beach.
+I also loved that my room had a spacious private courtyard.

 How do you get around Sanur Bali?